Elizabeth of York: Relationship with Henry Tudor

-Further complicating things is that the public image of Henry Tudor that has been handed down through time only accords with the last years of his reign.
+Further complicating things is that the public image of Henry Tudor, handed down through time only accords with the last years of his reign.
 Where, when, and how he spent his money is traceable by surviving documents, some written by the king himself and many more having his signature "Henry R" to indicate his oversight of entries, both his personal and the realm's finances, documented in careful detail.
-Surviving in the British National Archives are letters written by Elizabeth of York and also a records of her privy purse, supplying evidence that the rumour regarding Henry's mistreatment of his wife could be false.
 Elizabeth was a very pious woman and one of her life passions was charity, one of the three theological virtues of the Catholic Church.
 She gave away money and alms in very large quantities, to the point she indebted herself on many occasions.
 She also gave generously to monks and religious orders.
-Much of the criticism regarding the reign of Elizabeth's husband derives from the sneers of the nobility of the age, who were bitter about the recentralisation of power with the king in London, and the later viciously critical views of Francis Bacon, but evidence from the British National Archives along with more recent work in archaeology present a much different portrait where Elizabeth had a much more generous, kind, and doting husband in Henry Tudor behind the public perception.
-Behind the scenes, the evidence reveals a man who opened the purse strings for his children, mother, and wife and had a penchant for music, merrymaking, and dance on specific special occasions and in spite of many enemies made at the climax of the Wars of the Roses, there were still staunch supporters and friends of Henry, and that Elizabeth had won their trust.